THE STRUGGLE FOR IRAN

 The nationalization set off an international crisis, with the United States stepping in to negotiate a settlement that would assuage Iranian nationalism while leaving Iranian oil in Western hands.
 The crisis culminated in the infamous coup d'etat of August 1953, when Iran's first (and last) popular democratic government was overthrown, with CIA assistance.

 The Struggle for Iran incorporates thirty-years of archival research and provides the firs comprehensive international account of the pivotal chapter in the Cold War.

-PETROLEUM & PROGRESS
+PETROLEUM AND PROGRESS IN IRAN

-Oil, Development, and the American Encounter with Iran, 1941-1965
+Oil, Development, and the Cold War

 Oil flows through a vast, interconnected system, linking crude from scattered, isolated oil fields to markets throughout the world, from Europe to Asia and the Americas.
 The result is energy, economic growth, carbon production--and wealth.
 But who gets to share in oil's bounty?
 Where do the rights of companies end and those of the nation-states begin?
 And when national governments finally wrest control from the hands of private corporations, what then can be done to turn petroleum into progress?